barvch/generador-de-sandbox/README.md

 * **Root** - This is the root folder of the project.
 This is the place in the system where all the files of the virtual machines will reside.
 * **VMs** - This is the list and specifications of VMs that will be created.

+This tool provides some [examples of valid input files], which can serve as a reference and can be loaded directly into the tool by making the corresponding modifications for the environment you want to create.
+You can find templates to create VMs specifically of each supported operating system, as well as other templates creating a whole infrastructure of VMs.

 In the VMs section, there are a number of values required by the tool to work, which are detailed below:

 ### Generic Values